 [Section 73 amended by No. 59 of 1995 s.
 84; No. 26 of 1999 s.
 102(6); No. 55 of 2004 s.
 1094; No. 58 of 2010 s.
 176.]

-74. Appointment of supervisor
+74. Suspension of settlement agents, appointment of supervisors etc., SAT’s powers as to

 (1) Where the State Administrative Tribunal, on the application of the Commissioner, notice whereof shall be given to the settlement agent, is satisfied that there are reasonable grounds for believing that a settlement agent is, for any reason incapable of properly conducting his business or is not conducting it in accordance with this Act, the State Administrative Tribunal may —

-(a) suspend the settlement agent from carrying on his business for such period as may be specified in the order;
+(a) suspend the settlement agent from carrying on his business for such period as may be specified in the order; and